udapy/BlockChain/README.md

-# BlockChain
+# Block Chain
-Basic block chain idea implementation
+# Basic block chain idea implementation
+Each block will have their own hash.